 - Each plot will have between 1 and 3 members.

-- Member gardeners from the previous season will have first preference and may choose either the same plot or a vacant plot (if one exists).
+- Member gardeners renewing from the previous season will have first preference and may choose either the same plot or, if one exists, a vacant plot as long as the plot is cleared.

-- New members must pay dues by April 15 or within 2 weeks of their plot assignments or their plots will be released.
+- New members must pay dues within 1 week of their plot assignments or their plots will be released.
 New members may not work on their plots until dues are received.

-- Annual membership dues are based on plots.
-One plot is $45.00 and effective for the term of the calendar year, payable to the Conshohocken Community Garden.
+- Annual membership dues are based on plots and membership level.
+One plot is $65 for a Standard Membership and $45 for a Working Membership effective for the term of the calendar year, payable to the Conshohocken Community Garden.
 Dues for double plots are $65 per year.
-Fall-only membership plots (if available) are $20 and are available Aug 1 effective for the remainder of the calendar year.
+Fall-only membership plots (if available) are $20 and are available August 1 and effective for the remainder of the calendar year.

 - New double plots will not be available until after June 15 of each year and are limited to members who have gardened at least one full year and are in good standing.
-Double plot members may have their second plot revoked for the next year, with the exception of Founding members (2012) that have maintained their original two-plot membership in good standing and never relinquished.
-Founding members are allowed two plots until they relinquish one or both plots.
+Double plots will be assigned at the discretion of Garden Leadership.

-- Water (and a hose to supply it)
+- Access to water (and a hose to supply it) from March through October

-- Access to tools, shovels, wheel barrels, and other equipment you may need
+- Access to tools, shovels, wheelbarrows, and other necessary gardening equipment

 - Camaraderie, help, and fun as part of a community of gardeners

-- Members must plant plots by the end of Memorial Day weekend each season or the plot may be forfeited.
+- Plant their plot by May 31st each season or the plot may be forfeited.

-- All plots must be “planted” and actively maintained until at least August 15 of each season.
-Once a member gardener is done for the year, they are required to “clean-out” their plot within 2 weeks.
-Failure to maintain and/or clean out a plot will be grounds for membership to be considered not in good standing.
-Inspection committee will determine status of members plot at monthly intervals or as needed and at the end of the season.
+- Keep their plot at least 75% planted and actively maintained each season until August 15 or beyond.
+Once a member is finished gardening for the year, they are required to clean-out their plot within 2 weeks.
+Failure to maintain and/or clean out a plot is grounds for membership to be considered not in good standing.
+An inspection committee will determine the status of a member’s plot at regular intervals.

-- Each member is responsible for weeding and clearing his/her plot AND the paths around it.
+- Each member is responsible for weeding and clearing his/her plot.

 - Each member is expected to visit his or her plot at least once per week (or ask another member to do so on their behalf).

 - Each gardener is responsible for trash and recyclable removal.
 Trash must be bagged and left at the front gate for Monday or Thursday morning trash pick-up.
-Recyclables must be placed in the recycling container for Monday morning pick up.
+Recyclables must be placed in the recycling container for Monday morning pick-up.
 Organic matter should be bagged in yard waste bags.
-Yard waste bags should be able to be easily lifted and set out for Wednesday morning pick up.
+Yard waste bags should be able to be easily lifted and set out under the CCG borough sign for Wednesday morning pick-up.

 - Non-compliance with these rules will lead to warnings.
-More than 2 warnings means your membership is not in good standing and you may lose your plot and membership in Conshohocken Community Garden.
+More than 2 warnings designates your membership as not in good standing, and you may lose your plot and membership in Conshohocken Community Garden.
 If you are expelled, your plot fee will not be returned.

 - Gardeners must follow the guidelines and rules issued upon acceptance of their membership.